hyperledger/web3j-docs/docs/web3j_openapi.md

 ## Generate the REST API only

-To generate only the API, which is the defined endpoints with their implementations, use the following:
+To generate only the API, ie the defined endpoints with their implementations, use the following:

 ```